tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 * Make sure your TAs have sufficient time to introduce themselves as well, as they will be major stakeholders when it comes to helping students progress through the course.

-* When reviewing the course requirements, be sure to emphasize that cheating or plagiarism of any kind is prohibited; engaging in this kind of behavior can endanger student eligibility for certification upon graduation.
+* When reviewing the course requirements, be sure to emphasize that cheating or plagiarism of any kind is prohibited; engaging in this kind of behaviour can endanger student eligibility for certification upon graduation.

 * Please reference our [Student FAQ](../../../06-Instructor-Resources/README.md) for answers to questions frequently asked by students of this program.
 If you have any recommendations for additional questions, feel free to log an issue or a pull request with your desired additions.